-Mmmm, these are yummy.
-I love a good simple dish that has easy, on hand ingredients and the ability to warm up your tummy.
+I love a good, simple dish that uses easy, on-hand ingredients and has the ability to warm up your tummy, like this yummy Sour Cream Enchiladas Recipe.

 Sour Cream Enchiladas